 The oldest part of the building was constructed in 1862 as the residence of William Clarke, a mayor of Jersey City (1869-1870), and was known as the Clarke Mansion.
 In 1898, a new building was constructed next to the 1862 structure and served as a gymnasium; together they were called Whittier House.

-Bradford's purpose of the settlement was to perform social work in the neighborhood and improve the living conditions.
+Bradford's purpose for the settlement house was to perform social work in the neighborhood and improve the living conditions.
 Whittier House soon became an incubator for numerous social reform initiatives by Bradford and her resident workers.
-Among the "firsts" in Jersey City begun at the settlement were: a free kindergarten, women's club, fresh-air program for children with a summer camp at Pomona, NY, dental clinic, visiting nurse service, diet kitchen, and playground.
-It also offered immigrants in the community: a mothers' club, library, pawnshop, medical and dental dispensaries, lectures, and classes in stenography, sewing, dancing, and cooking.
-Unlike most charity organizations, Whittier House was supported by a minimal charge to its clients along with voluntary contributions.
+Among the "firsts" in Jersey City that begun at the settlement house were: a free kindergarten, a women's club, a fresh-air program for children with a summer camp at Pomona, NY, a dental clinic, visiting nurse service, diet kitchen, and playground.
+It offered immigrants in the community a mothers' club, library, pawnshop, medical and dental dispensaries, lectures, and classes in stenography, sewing, dancing, and cooking.
+Unlike other charity organizations, Whittier House was supported by a minimal charge to its clients and voluntary contributions.
 An outgrowth of Whittier House was the founding of a Neighborhood Council for local residents to discuss their needs and community problems.

-After the report was completed, Bradford hosted a meeting of political leaders of Jersey City that produced reform measures in the city.
-Governor Franklin Murphy, born in Jersey City, also formed the first State Tenement House Commission for statewide reform and a tenement code.
+After the report was completed, Bradford hosted a meeting of Jersey City political leaders that produced reform measures in the city.
+New Jersey Governor Franklin Murphy, born in Jersey City, also formed the first State Tenement House Commission for statewide reform and a tenement code.
 Sayles later became the executive director of the Central Bureau of Social Services in Morristown, NJ.

 In 1905 Bradford convinced Republican Mayor Mark Fagan to take responsibility for the kindergarten program and some of the medical care initiated at Whittier House.
 She also successfully appealed to the mayor to designate the property opposite the settlement as a playground rather than a saloon as had been intended.

-In 1912, the Democrat reform mayor, H. Otto Wittpenn, appointed Bradford the first woman member to the Jersey City Board of Education.
+In 1912, the Democrat reform mayor, H. Otto Wittpenn, appointed Bradford the first woman member of the Jersey City Board of Education.
 Among her interests while on the board was the construction of an elementary school in the First Ward (northeast corner of Washington and Sussex Streets).
 It was completed in 1916 and is Public School No. 16.
 A portrait of Bradford is displayed in the school, which was rededicated to Bradford in 1945.
-She retired from Whittier House in 1926 after thirty-two years of service at seventy-nine, but continued to support the settlement financially.
+In 1926, she retired at age seventy-nine from Whittier House after thirty-two years of service but continued to support the settlement financially.

 Crocco, Margaret Smith.
 "Whittier House."
 Encyclopedia of New Jersey.
 Lurie, Maxine N. and Marc Mappen, eds.
 New Brunswick, NJ, 2004.